TheDrHax/thedrhax-tmpfize/README.md

  -r		        - Mount read only.
 Any changes in a tmpfs copy will not be
 		          saved after unmounting.
 [DANGEROUS]

+ -s				- Send SIGSTOP and SIGCONT to all processes which are using
+				  the target directory.

 Execute scripts:
  -e command	    - Execute this command after moving directory to tmpfs.
 	              When command is finished, directory will be moved back.